-- \ Please confirm the internal deadline at your university beforehand. - \ The submission of application documents is acceptable only by the person in charge at affiliated university, and it should be sent to the assigned teacher at Teikyo University. - $\quad \Box \quad Application \ Form$ - □ Copy of Passport - ☐ Chronological Resume (updated in 3month) - □ Letter of recommendation from your school official - □ Copy of your hotel reservation - □ Copy of your flight reservation (E-ticket copy)
+- Registration Deadline: June 28, 2019 Please note that the internal deadline at your affiliations may be earlier than this date for participants from academic partnership universities or organizations with Teikyo University. - The submission of application documents should be done only by the contact person at academic partnership universities or organizations, and the documents should be sent to the assigned faculty member at Teikyo University.

+The application documents are:

+- $\hfill\square$ Application Form

+- □ Copy of Passport

+- □ Chronological Resume (updated in 3month)

+- □ Letter of recommendation from your school official

+- \Box Copy of your hotel reservation

+- □ Copy of your flight reservation (E-ticket copy)